TRANSITIONS & RITES OF PASSAGE WORK

-Rites of passage/transitions programs and group facilitation for ages 10 and up (girls rites of passage offered through Threshold Journeys~a collaboration with Brie Anderson)
+Rites of passage/transitions programs and group facilitation for all ages

-Co-created ceremonies that meaningfully honor and mark the passage through various thresholds and life changes: puberty, "graduation", partnership, parenting/birthing, mid-life, elderhood, relationship or identity shifts
+Co-created ceremonies that meaningfully honor and mark the passage through various thresholds and life changes: puberty, "graduation", partnership, parenting/birthing, mid-life, elderhood, healing, death and dying, relationship or identity shifts

 Youth mentorship that supports young people to embrace and offer their gifts, develop their own sense of meaning and purose, and release patterns and beliefs that no longer serve them

 Personal consulting to adults, in which we engage in practices that catalyze the transformative power of transitions